SoftwareTechnikWS24Group8/Scrum_Group8/README.md

 ## Definitions

-### Finish
+### Done

 - A ticket has been reviewed and no major changes are needed.
-- Changed modules and functions have been manually tested.
+- Changed modules and functions have been at least manually tested.
+- Has been merged successfully.